ros2/design/articles/160_roslaunch_frontend.md

       actions:
         - type: actions.LogInfo
           args:
             message: "I'm done"
 ```

 ### Advantages & Disadvantages

-+ Straightforward to implement.
+*+* Straightforward to implement.

-+ Launch implementations are completely unaware of the static description existence
-  and its parsing process (to the extent that type agnostic instantiation mechanisms
+*+* Launch implementations are completely unaware of the static description existence and its parsing process (to the extent that type agnostic instantiation mechanisms are available).
-  are available).

-- Statically typed launch system implementations may require variant objects to deal
+*-* Statically typed launch system implementations may require variant objects to deal with actions.
-  with actions

-- Static descriptions are geared towards easing parsing, making them more uniform like
-  a serialization format but also less user friendly.
+*-* Static descriptions are geared towards easing parsing, making them more uniform like a serialization format but also less user friendly.

-- Care must be exercised to avoid coupling static descriptions with a given implementation.
+*-* Care must be exercised to avoid coupling static descriptions with a given implementation.

 ### Forward Description Mapping plus Markup Sugars (FDM+)

-A variation on FDM that allows launch entities to supply markup language specific hooks
-to do their own parsing.
+A variation on FDM that allows launch entities to supply markup language specific hooks to do their own parsing.

 #### Description Markup